15 of the Most Luxurious Train Rides Around the World

 There's not a more luxurious way to take in the Taj Mahal than on Maharajas' Express.
-Each of the 14 guest carriages, which can accommodate up to 88 guests, are named after the legendary jewels of the various Maharajas, with options including the Presidential Suite, Suite, Junior Suite and Deluxe Cabin.
+Each of the 14 guest carriages, which can accommodate up to 88 guests, are named after the legendary jewels of the various Maharajas, with options including the Presidential Suite, Suite, Junior Suite, and Deluxe Cabin.
 The Presidential Suite spans an entire carriage, while all cabins and suites feature large panoramic windows.
 There are seven journeys throughout India to choose from, including one of their newest, The Southern Jewels, which takes you through Trivandrum, Chettinad, Thanjavur, Mahabalipuram, Mysore, Hampi, Goa, Ratnagiri, and Mumbai.
 The four- or the eight-night journey will feel like a dream in the cabins thoughtfully designed in classic Indian style.
 Want to stay stateside?
 These are the best train rides to take across America.

 This safari train serves destinations across South Africa, Zimbabwe, Namibia, and Tanzania.
 The most popular route is the two-night trip between Cape Town and Pretoria.
 Expect sensational scenery—the train never goes more than 37 mph, so passengers can take clear photos of the landscape and wildlife, even using the provided goggles to avoid dust.

 Luxury train rides and the Orient Express are virtually synonymous.
 Meant to take you back to the Golden Age of travel, the interior of the cars is meticulously designed with antique fixtures, polished wood, and plush upholstery to ooze glamour and elegance in 1920s-style Art Deco.
 The luxury carriages run from London to Paris, Venice, and Istanbul, with luxuries including a resident pianist, and a bar car where the champagne always flows.
 Meanwhile, the three new Grand Suites take opulence to a whole new level and so does these extravagant hotel amenities from around the world.

 If spanning eight time zones on a train is what it takes to fulfill your wanderlust, hop aboard the Golden Eagle.
 This luxury version of the Trans-Siberian has everything you need to make it from Moscow to Vladivostok, including en-suite cabins, fine dining, a personal cabin attendant, a resident pianist, and state-of-the-art amenities.